-- Grade Six: Introductory Soccer, Volleyball and Basketball

-- Grade 7/8 Track and Field

-- Jr. A Volleyball

-- Jr. B Volleyball

-- Jr. A Basketball

-- Jr. B Basketball

-- Grade 7/8 Badminton
+- Grade Six: Introductory Soccer, Volleyball and Basketball - Grade 7/8 Track and Field - Jr. A Volleyball (more competitive team, with cuts) - Jr. B Volleyball (all students who try out make the team) - Jr. A Basketball (more competitive team, with cuts) - Jr. B Basketball (all students who try out make the team) - Grade 7/8 Badminton